 - Publishing two articles that share similar content or keywords.

 When any of this happened, it’s crucial to redirect an old permalink to a new permalink so that you can eliminate the errors and allow traffic to transfer from one URL to another.
 While redirecting can induce a lot of work, the plugin itself is fairly easy to use and the effect on the new permalink is almost immediate.

 7 – Accelerated Mobile Pages

-The significance of this plugin can be appreciated from browsing through a mobile device.
-Google will show a lighting bolt icon at the beginning of the permalink for sites that use AMP.
+The significance of this plugin can be appreciated by browsing through a mobile device.
+Google will show a lightning bolt icon at the beginning of the permalink for sites that use AMP.
 This actually puts that particular page on a higher ranking versus its competitors for a specific keyword.

 In other words, this plugin can potentially attract more traffic from mobile users if that’s the audience that you are targeting.
 By visiting these sites, visitors can view a simplified version of a webpage that is easier to read so it generally improves the user experience as well.